Flexible MBA Specialization in Public and Private Sector Leadership

 BU.151.770 Power & Politics (2 Credits) required or can be used as elective if not chosen as second required course

 Immerse yourself in issues and dynamics related to power and politics in organizations.
 We seek to make power and politics discussable, recognizable, and usable.
 In other words, this course is designed to fuel the learning of concepts that are useful for understanding, analyzing, and harnessing power and political processes.
-But beyond discovering ways to extend your own power, influence, and political skill, you will also learn about ways in which power and politics can blind and deceive you, and how you might better navigate situations in which you are up against relatively more powerful people or forces.
+But beyond discovering ways to extend your own power, influence, and political skill, you will also learn about ways in which power and politics can obscure and deceive you, and how you might better navigate situations in which you are up against relatively more powerful people or forces.
 We will use a range of learning methods including theoretical and business articles, cases, exercises, assessments, and simulations.
 We will cover a variety of topics ranging from political skills, bases of power and influence, dangers of power, power and change, and leading with power.

 BU.121.610 Negotiation (2 Credits) required or can be used as elective if not chosen as second required course